Aguirregzz97/MALI/README.md

     write var_name, 1, 1.5, 'a', true, "string";

-* Note that strings can only be used
+* Note that literal strings can only be used for printing.
+They should be enclosed by double quotes.

 #### Read